 In the 15th minute,Martin landed heavily on the touchline, injuring his ribs, and he was unable to continue despite receiving treatment.

 The winger was replaced by Ed Upson, who took up a central midfield position with Diego Fabbrini moved from the no.10 role to the right flank.

-A mix-up between Dunne and Shaun Cummings saw the latter's free-kick intercepted by Michail Antonio but his effort was kept out by David Forde.
+A mix-up between Dunne and Shaun Cummings saw the latter's free-kick intercepted by Michail Antonio but his effort was kept out by David generic lexapro and weight gain Forde.

 Magaye Gueye thumped a half-volley wide, Fabbrini skipped past a tackle before his dangerous cross was cleared and Jos Hooiveld blasted over from distance during a spell of Millwall pressure.